wrong tool

 But somewhere, in the back of my head, the story of Albert Speer scared me.
 See, Albert Speer was the guy a whole generation of Europeans used to justify their silence and blindness in the face of the Holocaust.
 He was just a technocrat.
 A man that you could almost admire.

-In my head, he was the guy that made the evil possible.
-He was the representative of the worst kind of human being who was the professional without whom the madmen would never have been able to kill at scale.
+In my head, he was the guy who made the evil possible.
+He was the representative of the worst kind of human being, who was the professional without whom the madmen would never have been able to kill at scale.

 One thing about growing up is that you can sometimes have two contradictory thoughts in your head until revelation happens.

 In my case, it was a rebirth of my Christian faith.
 And a realization that being that professional was wrong.
-That actions mattered.
+Those actions mattered.

 But revelation and action take a long time.

-And over time, I have started to make decisions and choices about who I work for, and where I work based on the principles of the leadership and their willingness to take action on things I care about.
+And over time, I have started to make decisions about who I work for and where I work based on the principles of leadership and their willingness to take action on things I care about.

 My Christian faith makes it impossible for me to expect Saints, but it also demands that I look for better leaders.